chengKID/3D_Object_Tracking/README.md

 # 3D Object Tracking

-Understanding of keypoint detectors, descriptors, and methods to match them between successive images.
-Also, know how to detect objects in an image using the YOLO deep-learning framework.
-And finally, know how to associate regions in a camera image with Lidar points in 3D space.
+Applying keypoint detectors, descriptors, and methods to match them between successive images.
+Also, applying the YOLO deep-learning framework to detect objects in an image.
+And finally, associating regions in a camera image with Lidar points in 3D space.

 **Implementation**: